lvlivingston/Apres-TreeSki/readme.md

-# **Après-TreeSki**
+## **Après-TreeSki**
- A Browser Based Game created by Leah Livingston
+ A browser based game created by Leah Livingston

 ---
-Do you remember Chris Pirih's classic 1991 computer game ["SkiFree"](https://classicreload.com/win3x-skifree.html#)?
+Do you remember Chris Pirih's classic 1991 computer game ["SkiFree"](https://classicreload.com/win3x-skifree.html#){:target="_blank" rel="noopener"}?
 If you enjoyed running from the abominal snowman back then, you'll love this version set in the Austrian Alps!

 ###### Let's set the scene...
 Oje!
 After skiing all morning, you spent the entire afternoon in the Stúbe hut during après-ski.
 The last train home is in one minute, so you're cutting it close.
 To make the train, you'll have to take a shortcut through the trees; and let's just say, you're not in your best state to ski.
 Scheiße!